.

 The club was named by ex-pupils of the English High School of Rosario in homage to its director and football coach, English immigrant Isaac Newell.
 Newell's Old Boys has an historic rivalry with Rosario Central, the other club from Rosario.

-Newell's Old Boys have won the Argentine Championship five times and were the Sub-Champions of the Copa Libertadores de America twice (1988 and 1992).
-The 1990/91 Championship was disputed between the 1990 Apertura (Newell's) and 1991 Clausura (Boca Juniors) Champions, which Newell's won in home-and-away matches.
+Newell's Old Boys have won the Argentine Championship five times and were the runners-up of the Copa Libertadores de America twice (1988 and 1992).
+The 1990/91 Championship was contested between the 1990 Apertura (Newell's) and 1991 Clausura (Boca Juniors) Champions, which Newell's won in home-and-away matches.
 Even though the 1990 Clausura was not considered official by itself, it is considered by Newell's supporters to be their "sixth" championship.

 Newell's also won a friendly mini-tournament called the Little World Cup in 1988, against River Plate, Milan, Juventus, Real Madrid and Manchester United, and is, together with Boca Juniors, San Lorenzo and Racing one of the few Argentine clubs that made a long and successful tour over Europe (in 1941), in which they defeated several important teams such as Valencia, Borussia Monchengladbach, Real Madrid and the Spanish National "A" Team.
 These are the only major international achievements of the club until now (although several minor international summer tournaments were won).
 So as yet the club have not won an official international championship.